 Today Var Ashe Houston lives in the UK and runs a website on Khmer food culture Amok Cuisine.

-If you want to read more about Var and her life story her book From Phnom Penh to Paradise is available to buy from Amazon, all profits from the book all the proceeds go to a charity orphanage in Cambodia.
+If you want to read more about Var and her life story her book From Phnom Penh to Paradise is available to buy.
+All profits from the book go to a charity orphanage in Cambodia.